shijiegu/shijiegu.github.io/index.md

   caption: "image by Bob Hsiang"
 excerpt: "October, 2023"
 intro:
-  - excerpt: 'I am a fifth year PhD student in the Joint Bioengineering program at UC Berkeley and UCSF, advised by Prof. Loren Frank (UCSF).
+  - excerpt: 'I am a fifth year PhD student in the Joint Bioengineering program at UC Berkeley and UCSF, advised by Prof. [Loren Frank](https://franklab.ucsf.edu/) (UCSF).
 I study how the brain extracts relational structures from the vast snippets of experiences.
-Prior to this, I was fortunately enough to work with Prof. Michale Fee and Emily Mackevicius at MIT on songbird learning where I developed an algorithm for tracking the same neuron across days in optical data.
-Both the work then and now at UCSF centers around neuronal sequences and temporal aspect of our daily experiences.
+Prior to this, I was fortunately enough to work with Prof. [Michale Fee](https://feelaboratory.org/) and [Emily Mackevicius](https://emackev.github.io/) at MIT on songbird learning where I developed an algorithm for tracking the same neuron across days in optical data.
+Both the work then and now at UCSF center around neuronal sequences and temporal aspect of our daily experiences.
 While living in San Francisco, breathing in the fog, I often wake up from melodies in my dream.
 These melodies are made into songs under the Local Field Potential project.'
 feature_row:
   - image_path: /assets/images/IMG_1993.jpeg
     alt: "Duboce Park"